BurakOzdemir12/dietitianApp-React/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Dietetian Project with React and Asp.Net Core.

+- This repo contains Front-end parts, you can access to Backend repo (Asp.Net) with this link: https://github.com/BurakOzdemir12/dietitianApp-Asp.Net-Core.git

+- Project already connected each other using .env.development and endpoints file.

 ## Available Scripts